Leoneq/iNapMalinka/readme.md

 EasyEDA project: [link](https://oshwlab.com/leoneq/konsola)

 # UPCOMING CHANGES FOR THE NEW VERSION:
-* add test pads
+* ✔️ add test pads
 * change layout so touch connector is in place
 * change cutout so triggers can be printed w/o supports
-* change power switch to smd one, and re-route battery charger
+* ✔️ change power switch to smd one, and re-route battery charger
-* move to eagle instead of easyeda
+* ❌ <s>move to eagle instead of easyeda</s> fuck new eagle they broke it so much
-* change normal nrf to version with pa+lna
+* ✔️ change normal nrf to version with pa+lna
-* add a soundcard via i2s (?)
+* ❌ add a soundcard via i2s (cannot have spi1 and i2s at once)
+* ✔️ or improve pwm soundcard
 * make layout symmetric (?)
 * instead of using cutout, make a huge pad for screen cable
 * move the pi so it doesn't need to be cut
 * remodel buttons as needed (guides, holes, flat shape)
+* ✔️ merge usb user with usb charge into one usb c
-* test parallel connection
+* ✔️ test parallel connection - useless, we stay with spi
-* stereo sound output
+* ✔️ stereo sound output
 * speaker enclosures
-* usb c charging + differential route thing
+* ✔️ usb c charging + differential route thing
-* consider cm4 instead of zero2w
+* ❌ consider cm4 instead of zero2w - cm4 is overkill for this device
 * make a border in the case for matching
-* make decent, two part holes
+* make decent, two part holes in the case
 * isolate audio power from the board
 * make an automated install script
 * also an os image would be nice
+* ✔️ fix battery voltage divider
 * if you have more ideas, contact me!

 Again, I strongly recommend to wait for the new board version.
 In the current one not everything works.